Skip to content

 Start by creating a custom Pressable component with no styles of its own so it can be a reusable component.

-4import { Pressable as RNPressable } from 'react-native';
+import { Pressable as RNPressable } from "react-native";

 So far, it accepts only two props: